csikasote/csikasote_.github.io/index.md

 ### Introduction

 I am a masters student pursuing the [African Masters of Machine Intelligence](https://www.aimsammi.org/) at [Africa Institute of Mathematical Sciences](https://aims.ac.rw/).
-I am privileged to advised by [Dr. Antonios Anastasopoulos](#) for my final year project.
+I\`m lucky to be supervised by [Dr. Antonios Anastasopoulos](#) for my final year project.
 Generally, I am interested in the application of machine and deep learning approches to speech and language processing particularly in low-resource setting.
 I am also interested in Computer Vision, Representation Learning for NLP and Multitask Transfer Learning in NLP.

 ### Publications